Library Information for Students

 The library subscribes to over

-that are avaiable either online or on paper.
+that are avaiable either online, on paper, or on microform.

 social/political science and literature.

-are shelved in Reference Commons on the main floor.
+titles are shelved in closed stacks on the lower level

 Hardcopy periodicals do not circulate.
 You must use them in the Library.